fbartho/git-split/README.md

 	git clone github.com/fbartho/git-split; cd git-split; npm link

-To install the global git alias and using this utility as `git split`, either add the following to your `~/.gitconfig`
+To install the global git alias and using this utility as `git split`, either run:

+	$ git-split installalias

+Or add the following to your `~/.gitconfig`

 	[alias]
 		split = !git-split